 Before you call, you will need to have the following information ready: the closest bus stop to your starting point (a street address is helpful, but at a minimum, please have the route number from that bus stop sign ready) and your final destination.

 Wait at the bus stop - check your schedule to determine when the next bus should arrive.
-If you aren't sure how to use the schedule, you can view "How to Use the FAST Timetable".

 When you see the bus is arriving, make sure that you have your fare ready.
 The fareboxes only accept prepaid bus passes, $1.00 bills, and coins.
 Please have exact change; bus operators do not carry change.
 If you aren't sure how much the fare is, check your schedule or ask the bus driver.
 You can also view "Fares and Passes" information on our website.